Top results

 PrimaryArt & DesignEnglish ...

-If Roald Dahl taught us one thing as readers, it’s that ‘no book ever ends if it’s full of your friends,’ (The Giraffe and The Pelly and Me), so join us to celebrate Roald Dahl Day this September.
+If Roald Dahl taught us one thing as readers, it’s that ‘no book ever ends if it’s full of your friends,’ (The Giraffe and The Pelly and Me).
+Join us to celebrate Roald Dahl Day this September.

-Whether you want to adventure with your class around the world’s greatest chocolate factory, mischievously manufacture marvelous medicines, or voyage on a giant peach, it’s a razztwizzler of a day to enjoy Roald Dahl’s books and Roald Dahl’s characters.
+Whether you want to adventure with your class around the world’s greatest chocolate factory, mischievously manufacture marvellous medicines, or voyage on a giant peach, it’s a razztwizzler of a day to enjoy Roald Dahl’s books and characters.

 What is Roald Dahl Day?